ibm-cloud-docs/vpc/how-to-design-your-vpc.md

 The same design steps are involved, no matter whether the application is contained completely on the cloud, or whether parts of the application are running in another location.
 {: tip}

-When creating VPC instances that you intend to interconnect using [IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started), avoid selecting **Default address prefixes** when creating multiple instances.
-Make sure to create your VPC instances with non-overlapping prefixes for [successful connectivity](/docs/transit-gateway?topic=transit-gateway-troubleshooting#overlapping-prefixes).
+When you create VPC instances that you intend to interconnect by using [IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started), avoid selecting **Default address prefixes**.
+Create your VPC instances with nonoverlapping prefixes for [successful connectivity](/docs/transit-gateway?topic=transit-gateway-troubleshooting#overlapping-vpc-prefixes-and-classic-subnets).

-When creating VPC instances that you also intend to interconnect with your IBM Cloud classic infrastructure using [IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started), do not use IP addresses in your instances in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
-You should also avoid using IP addresses from your classic infrastructure subnets.
+When you create VPC instances that you also intend to interconnect with your IBM Cloud classic infrastructure by using [IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-getting-started), do not use IP addresses in your instances in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
+Also, avoid IP addresses from your classic infrastructure subnets.

-    For further information on designing your VPC instances for use with IBM Cloud Transit Gateway, see [Planning for IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-helpful-tips).
+For more information about designing your VPC instances for use with IBM Cloud Transit Gateway, see [Planning for IBM Cloud Transit Gateway](/docs/transit-gateway?topic=transit-gateway-helpful-tips).
 {: important}

 ## Design considerations and assumptions
 {: #design-considerations-and-assumptions}

 When you design the addressing plan for an application, the primary consideration is to keep the CIDR blocks used for creating subnets within a single zone as contiguous as possible.
 By doing so, you can summarize them in a single address prefix, leaving room for future growth.

-Another consideration is the number of available addresses a subnet might need for horizontal scaling.
+Another consideration is the number of available addresses that a subnet might need for horizontal scaling.
 Table 1 lists the number of available addresses in a subnet, based on its specified CIDR block size:

 | CIDR block size | Available addresses |
 | --------------- | ------------------- |